cloudfoundry/community/governing-board/charter.md

 ####    13)	Budget

 -   a)	The Governing Board will approve an annual budget and never commit to spend in excess of funds raised.
-The budget and the purposes to which it is applied must be consistent with both (a) the non-profit and tax-exempt mission of The Linux Foundation and (b) the aggregate goals of the PMCs.
+The budget and the purposes to which it is applied must be consistent with both (a) the non-profit and tax-exempt mission of The Linux Foundation and (b) the aggregate goals of the projects.

 -   b)	The Linux Foundation will provide the Governing Board with regular reports of spend levels against the budget.
 Under no circumstances will The Linux Foundation have any expectation or obligation to undertake an action on behalf of the CFF or otherwise related to the CFF that is not covered in full by funds raised by the CFF.